-NBPA’s Board is comprised of residents and business owners from our community.
-Each Board Member is required to make an annual financial contribution as well as serve as officers or on committees and to assist NBPA in fulfilling its mission.
+NBPA’s Board of Directors is comprised of residents and business owners from our community.
+Each board member is required to make an annual financial contribution as well as serve as officers or on committees and to assist NBPA in fulfilling its mission.

-Mike Arnot is the founder of Boarding Pass NYC, a Greenpoint-based travel brand widely featured in the media.
+Mike Arnot, the immediate past chair of the NBPA board, is the founder of Boarding Pass NYC, a Greenpoint-based travel brand widely featured in the media.
 He is the former regional commissioner of the Greenpoint-Williamsburg Youth Soccer League (GWYSL).
-Mike is an avid soccer player, volunteer youth soccer coach, and a private pilot.
+Mike is an avid soccer player, volunteer youth soccer coach and a private pilot.
 Originally from Canada, Mike is polite.
 He was a speechwriter and Policy Advisor to Canada’s Foreign Minister before moving to New York.
-Mike spends a lot of his recreational time in parks with his two sons, Owen and Fred, and wife Stephanie.
+Mike spends a lot of his recreational time in parks with his wife Stephanie and their three children.

 Spencer Baim is chief strategic officer (CSO) of VICE Media and founder of Virtue, VICE’s creative agency.
 As CSO, he oversees the strategic direction of all VICE properties, including VICE, VICE News, Noisey, Munchies, Motherboard, Thump, Fightland, i-D and The Creators Project.
 Baim oversees all major brand projects and partnerships.
 VICE has most recently partnered with AT&T, Intel, A-B InBev, GE, K Swiss, and H&M. Baim is steering the company to become the most exciting and successful youth media company in the world.
 Prior to VICE, Baim was a brand strategist for advertising agencies Fallon and Mad Dogs and Englishmen.
 Spencer holds a B.A. from the University of Kent (England).
 Spencer lives in Greenpoint.

 Keith Berger is a director at Bank of America Merrill Lynch and has lived in Williamsburg since 2008.
 He enjoys spending time on the waterfront and is excited to see our parks improve.
-Keith is also president of the board of directors for Urban Pathways, a homeless services non-for-profit here in NYC.
+Keith is a member of the board of directors and a past chair for Urban Pathways, a homeless services non-for-profit in New York City.

 Josh Cohen, a third generation Brooklynite, is a part owner of eight restaurants, including four in Williamsburg (Casa Publica, Extra Fancy, Jimmy’s Diner and Lilia) and one in Greenpoint (Anella).
 He grew up in Park Slope and attended St. Saviour Elementary, Xavier High in Manhattan and City AS School in Brooklyn.
 Josh studied and practiced at Johnson & Wales Culinary Institute in Rhode Island and has over thirty years of restaurant experience.
 Josh is the founder go Project Hunger which has soup kitchens in Williamsburg and Greenpoint.
 Josh is on the board of the North Brooklyn Chamber of Commerce.
 He and his wife, Blair Papagni, who is a partner in the restaurants as well, have three children, Dylan, Maggie and Crosby.